lifting-bits/remill/docs/CFG_FORMAT.md

  - `call reg/mem` is represented as a tail-call to `__remill_function_call`
  - `ret` is represented as a tail-call to `__remill_function_return`

 Getting back to the `is_addressable` field.
-The idea here is that any basic block that *could* be targeted by an indirect control-flow should has its corresponding `Block` marked as `is_addressible`.
+The idea here is that any basic block that *could* be targeted by an indirect control-flow should have its corresponding `Block` marked as `is_addressible`.
 To that end, the block following a `call` instruction is addressable because it is likely to be the target of a `ret` instruction.
 The block beginning an exported function is addressable because it is exposed to the outside world.
 The entry blocks associated with function pointers stored in [vtables](https://en.wikipedia.org/wiki/Virtual_method_table) in the `.data` section are addressable because they are likely to be the targets of indirect `call`s.

 Finally, the `instructions` list is as you would expect: a list of `Instr` messages, each corresponding to a machine code instruction within the block.